rs-de/www/src/blogposts/web-app-quality-assurance.md

 ## Quality Assurance for Web Applications

-Once a web application is functional and it is ready for deployment one key step - serving business value - is achieved.
+Once a web application is functional and ready for deployment one key step – serving business value — is achieved.
 Nice!
-But there is another step to do: **Quality Assurance (QA)**.
+But there is another thing to care about: **Quality Assurance (QA)**.
 Fortunately there are open source tools available to check several aspects of a web application.

-Since I just build up _this_ page, I applied some checks to it, too.
-I will describe the tools I used and the results I got.
+Since I just build up _this_ page, I checked it and I will describe the tools I used and the results I got.

 ### Google Lighthouse